 B. Not less than two members committed to the cause of women.

 C. One member of a women’s NGO or similar organization. – You can understand that now since this is a new business opportunity created by our govt. we will see many more NGOs coming up for women as this will be an easy way to earn money for many people even without any qualification.
 Because to be a part of a women’s NGO they don’t really need to be qualified enough.

 So you see that now each corporate house invariably need to recruit people from women NGOs either as a chairperson or as members and need to pay them for creating a disturbance within the organization.

 Other than this committee the local govt. authorities will create a local committee to cater to all those small enterprises or domestic help.
 A model similar to the one proposed in DV Act 2005 is proposed here, where a protection officer will take care of all such cases and women themselves don’t need to bother about following up or seeing the execution of the same.

 We know that conviction rate in our DV cases is less than 0.5% (in a recent speech our WCD minister told this to the parliament).
 We already know how much of taxpayers’ money is sucked into to maintain such huge number of false DV cases.
 Now we have yet another mechanism through which the same money will be channeled through these NGOs to different heads.
 So men pay taxes to create laws for their own extortion.

-Now this law also provides facility that on behalf of the woman any of her legal heir or anyone else can raise a complaint.
-In all such cases the identity of the complainant will be kept secret.
+Now, this law also provides a facility that on behalf of the woman any of her legal heir or anyone else can raise a complaint.
+In all such cases, the identity of the complainant will be kept secret.
 And there may be multiple complaints (by multiple legal heirs) registered against a man.

 Let’s look into the redressal process as described in this law.